raouf-zobir/AOT_hackthon/README.md

 ## Contact

 Questions?
-See the "Contact Me" page on the pl
+See the "Contact Me" page on the platform.

+📞 Call Us: +213 540553447
+📧 Email: aotdevimpact@gmail.com
+🏢 Office: Algiers

+---

+Thanks for using **Smart Healthcare Assistant**! 🚀